factory to creative

 The restoration of the former factory hall has preserved the existing raw concrete girders and pillars as relics of the past production era, while daylight has been let in with the addition of large windows throughout the hall.

-The hall, which was originally a single open space, today houses 16 large boxes in different colors and materials inspired by the neighbouring, world-famous Roskilde Music Festival.
+The hall, which was originally a single open space, today houses 16 large boxes in different colours and materials inspired by the neighbouring, world-famous Roskilde Music Festival.
 The boxes contain a variety of functions, including workshops for the school’s art courses, stages, music studios, dance hall, classrooms, staff room and a lecture hall.

 By retaining the hall’s industrial identity and repurposing the durable concrete structure of Musicon, the solution preserves the heritage while minimizing the CO2 footprint.